atmajs/Ruta/readme.md

 RutaJS supports History API and ```hashchanged``` routing.

 > :warning: _ruta_ object is already the route collection itself.
-And there is History API Router bound to this collection.
+And there is History API Router bound to this collection, or `hash` as a fallback;

 ### Api